Kaamelott: Production

-From the beginning, the series was shot in a widescreen format and the photography was comparable to movie quality.
-Thus in appearance the film is a drama rather than a sitcom.
+From the beginning, the series was shot in widescreen, and the photography was comparable to that of a movie.
+Thus, on the surface, the film is a drama rather than a sitcom.

 As the series goes on, there are more and more exteriors.
 Seasons 1-4 take place almost entirely in or near the fortress of Kaamelott.
 For the first two seasons, the interiors were shot in Paris, but production moved to Lyon for the third season (entailing changes in some sets, particularly Merlin's Laboratory).
-The castle exteriors are filmed at Montmelas-Saint-Sorlin a medieval castle near Lyon.
-Parts of Seasons 5 and 6 were filmed in Brittany, and some of Season 6 was filmed in Rome at the Cinecittà Studios on the sets built for HBO's Rome.
+The castle exteriors are filmed at Montmelas-Saint-Sorlin, a medieval castle near Lyon.
+Parts of seasons 5 and 6 were filmed in Brittany, and some of season 6 was filmed in Rome at the Cinecittà Studios on the sets built for HBO's Rome.

-The shooting schedule for 100 episodes was 50 days in the early seasons, expanding later to 60 days; Astier prepares the scenarios for the entire season ahead of time.
-In order to shoot as economically and quickly as possible, all the scenes using a particular set (especially exteriors) are shot consecutively.
-This gives each season an individual texture, since an exterior setting will always have the same weather, more or less, and characters wear the same clothing in a particular setting when it reappears in various episodes.
-The last 12 episodes of Season 2 were shot at the same time as the Season 3 episodes.
+The shooting schedule for 100 episodes was 50 days in the early seasons, later expanding to 60 days; Astier prepares the scenarios for the entire season in advance.
+To shoot as economically and quickly as possible, all the scenes using a particular set (especially exteriors) are shot consecutively.
+This gives each season its own texture, since an exterior setting will always have the same weather, more or less, and characters wear the same clothing in a particular setting when it reappears across episodes.
+The last 12 episodes of season 2 were shot at the same time as the season 3 episodes.

-Costuming continuity is achieved in the first seasons simply by having the principal characters dressed the same in nearly every episode.
-Knights seated at the Round Table wear armor in the first four seasons, and in the first season they also wear armor in battle exteriors.
+Costuming continuity is achieved in the first season simply by having the principal characters dressed the same in nearly every episode.
+Knights seated at the Round Table wear armor in the first four seasons, and in the first season, they also wear armor in battle exteriors.
 Through the first five seasons, though new costumes are introduced, Karadoc usually wears red, Perceval blue, Lancelot off-white, and Bohort green (in a few episodes, Sir Herve appears in a yellow costume).
-Arthur wears blacks with deep reds and purples; Leodagan gray or gray-blue and black.
+Arthur wears blacks with deep reds and purples; Leodagan wears gray or gray-blue and black.

 Astier usually writes the actual dialogue the night before a scene is shot.
-Thus if a three-minute episode includes an exterior scene, a scene in a bedroom, and a scene in the hallway, the actors would be learning their lines for the episode (along with the lines for other bits of episodes using that set) on three different days.
+Thus, if a three-minute episode includes an exterior scene, a bedroom scene, and a hallway scene, the actors would be learning their lines for the episode (along with the lines for other bits of episodes using that set) on three different days.

 Content

-The series title refers of course to Arthur's fortress Camelot; the peculiar spelling may come from the Old French Kamaalot, a spelling which can be found in the 13th-century French Lancelot-Grail cyclical romances.
+The series title refers, of course, to Arthur's fortress, Camelot; the peculiar spelling may come from the Old French Kamaalot, a form found in the 13th-century French Lancelot-Grail cyclical romances.
 The double A forms the monogram of the show's creator, and the title generates puns based on the French word camelote ("cheap junk").